Haiming Cao, Ph.D.

 - Haiming Cao, Ph.D.

-The broad interest of the Cao group is to understand the complex regulation of energy metabolism and uncover its significance in metabolic physiology and the pathogenesis of metabolic disease.
+The broad interest of the Cao group is to understand the complex regulation of energy metabolism and uncover its significance in the pathophysiology of metabolic disease.
 The worldwide obesity epidemic—along with an array of obesity-related disorders, particularly diabetes, fatty liver and cardiovascular diseases—has become a major public health threat in the 21st century.
-The molecular and pathological basis by which obesity induces metabolic disorders, however, remains only partly understood, hampering the development of effective therapies against these debilitating diseases.
+The molecular and pathological basis by which obesity induces metabolic disorders, however, remains incompletely understood, hampering the development of effective therapies against these debilitating diseases.

-If human lncRNAs play similar roles as their rodent counterparts, a significant number could function as important regulators of metabolic homeostasis.
-Understanding their physiological significance could rapidly enhance our understanding of human metabolism and substantially increase the number of potential therapeutic targets for metabolic diseases.
-However, lncRNA conservation among species is very low, and most human lncRNAs are human-specific, so insights into lncRNA functions derived from rodent-based studies are often not applicable to human physiology.
-Nevertheless, organismal complexity is much better correlated with the diversity and size of lncRNA transcriptomes than with those of protein-coding genes, suggesting that human-specific lncRNAs might carry out regulatory functions that are unique to humans.
-To address these intriguing and challenging questions, the Cao group has recently produced humanized mice in which over 90% of the mouse liver cells are replaced by human hepatocytes, or essentially mice carrying a human liver.
-Using this powerful model, the lab has identified multiple human-specific lncRNAs that regulate critical signaling networks that are unique to human metabolism.
+If human lncRNAs play a similar role as their rodent counterparts, understanding their physiological significance could rapidly enhance our understanding of human metabolism and substantially increase the number of potential therapeutic targets for metabolic diseases.
+However, most human lncRNAs are human- or primate-specific, vastly limiting our ability to identify and experimentally define human lncRNAs that regulate metabolism.
+To address these intriguing and challenging questions, the Cao group has recently developed two extensive pipelines leveraging the information of genome-wide association studies (Nature Communications, 2020) and clinical studies of metabolic disorders (accessible at BioRxiv) for the identification of human lncRNA metabolic regulators.
+Furthermore, we have also identified micropeptides derived from putative human lncRNAs that play a critical role in nutrient sensing and glucose metabolism.
+To define the metabolic function of human-specific lncRNAs in a physiologically relevant setting, we have recently produced humanized mice in which over 90% of the mouse liver cells are replaced by human hepatocytes, or essentially mice carrying a human liver.
+Using these powerful pipelines and humanized murine model, the lab has recently demonstrated that multiple human-specific lncRNAs regulate critical signaling networks in human metabolism.
 The significance of these lncRNAs in human disease is currently being corroborated by studying their functions in samples from patients who suffer from a range of metabolic disorders.